jetbrains-academy/data-visualization-course/1_2_line_and_scatter_plots_matplotlib/2_practice/1_base_plot/task.md

 ## Task

-As an experiment, researchers recorded changes of the subject's `y` variable by varying the `x` variable.
+During some experiment, researchers recorded the subject's `y` variable while changing the `x` variable.
-It was the secret research, so they haven't told us any additional information about it.
-But they said they found something unusual in the observations.
+This was a secret research, so they haven't told us any additional information about it, but they said they found something unusual in the observations.
 The researchers approximated the data (`approximated_y`), and now they're looking for help with plotting to see this unexpected behavior in a figure.
 Let's help them!